axu2/feral-interactive-mac-controllers/README.md

 # feral-interactive-controllers
-Updated controller files for Tomb Raider, Life is Strange, and other Feral Interactive Mac games.
+Fixes bluetooth controller support for Tomb Raider, Life is Strange, and other Feral Interactive Mac games due to recent controller firmware updates.

 This repo contains pre-made configuration files.
-For new controllers or firmwares that change a controller's product ID, follow the guide below.
+For new controllers or firmwares, follow the guide below.
+Feel free to PR any other new controllers.
 It doesn't hurt to have multiple files, since the same controller might need a different file depending on the firmware.
-I wish Microsoft didn't break things after firmware updates for their controllers.

 ## Adding a new configuration

-Previously my Xbox One controller would only work wired.
-And people report their select button doesn't work.
-For official support email support@feralinteractive.com

 First, if your Xbox controller isn't detected by Mac at all via Bluetooth, you need to update the controller firmware via an Xbox or the Windows Xbox Accessories app.

+My Xbox One controller only worked wired.
+After fixing that, the select button still didn't work.

 Generate a System Report in Tomb Raider launcher to find out your controller's Product ID.
 Mine looked like:
 ```